jechols/batch-lccn-fixer/README.md

 - Replaces all PDF EXIF data that matches the bad LCCN.
 As is the case with the XML, if the bad LCCN is something likely to occur in a lot of places, this tool must not be used.

+On most failures, the tool will attempt to retry the job.
+There are a lot of careful error checks as this tool needs to be able to correct batches at any time in the future if we have to reload from our archive (rather than re-archiving a second batch and hoping we didn't create new problems).